Diamondbacks vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 158 hits with 27 doubles, three triples, 24 home runs and 92 walks.
-He has driven in 96 runs with four stolen bases.
+- Alex Bregman has 160 hits with 27 doubles, three triples, 24 home runs, 92 walks and 96 RBI.
+He's also stolen four bases.

 Bregman Recent Games